GLOBAL MARKETS-Gold hits record, equities edge higher on stimulus hopes

 Hopes for a quick U.S. economic recovery are fading as coronavirus infections showed few signs of slowing.
 That means the economy could suffer without fresh support from the government, with some earlier steps such as enhanced jobless benefits due to expire this month.

-Investors hope the U.S. Congress will agree on a deal before its summer recess.
-U.S. Treasury Secretary Steve Mnuchin said the package will contain extended unemployment benefits with 70% "wage replacement."
+Senate Republicans were expected to unveil a $1 trillion stimulus package late Monday. [nL2N2EY0UV] Treasury Secretary Steve Mnuchin said the package will contain extended unemployment benefits with 70% "wage replacement."

 Concerns about the U.S. economic outlook have also started to weigh on the dollar.
-The dollar index USD= dropped 0.5% to its lowest in nearly two years. [nL2N2EY0S2]
+The dollar index USD=, which measures the greenback against six other major currencies, dropped 0.5% to its lowest level in nearly two years. [nL2N2EY0S2]

 The euro gained 0.5% to a 22-month high of $1.1725 EUR=, continuing a winning streak since last week's agreement on a 750 billion-euro post-pandemic EU recovery fund.